Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 ### Spark

 Model: Logistic Regression and Random Forest Classifier.
 I chose these models because I wanted to compare the performances of a probabilistic model compared to a decision tree based mode.
 Both models were trained first with their default parameters and five fold cross validation was conducted.
-Accuracies observed were

 **Hyperparameter Tuning**